Last updated: 13 April 2026

 - Challenging excessive tie burdens — pushing pubcos to allow operators to source a percentage of products free-of-tie

-- Fair rent reviews — ensuring rent increases are indexed to market rates, not arbitrary pubco calculations
+- Fair rent reviews — ensuring rent increases track market rates, not arbitrary pubco calculations

-- Market-rent-only (MRO) options — advocating for tied operators to have the right to switch to MRO terms, paying full market rent but sourcing products freely
+- Market-rent-only (MRO) options — advocating for tied operators to have genuine choice to switch to MRO terms, paying full market rent but sourcing products freely

-- Lease term extensions — fighting against short-term leases that keep operators in perpetual insecurity
+- Lease term extensions — fighting against short-term leases that keep operators in perpetual uncertainty

 - Transparency in tie calculations — requiring pubcos to disclose how they calculate the financial benefit of the tie

-In 2026, ALMR is actively engaged with the government on the free of tie pub debate.
-The organisation advocates that tied operators should have genuine choice to move to market rent arrangements, rather than pubcos blocking those requests on spurious grounds.
+In 2026, ALMR is actively pushing the government on the free of tie pub debate.
+The organisation argues that tied operators should have genuine choice to move to market rent arrangements, rather than pubcos blocking those requests on dodgy grounds.

 ALMR vs the Pubs Code and Legal Support